 Along the canal we passed a mural depicting a solitary sailboat—with full sails—gliding along peacefully.
 Quite picturesque.
 Except this is a commercial canal.
 Sailing strictly is prohibited.
 Hmmmm.
 Driver’s Education, on the other hand, is allowed in the canal.
 Which is a good thing since the Massachusetts Maritime Academy uses it for training.
 Ranger is one of the school’s training boat.
 We assume there was a competent instructor aboard, but we still gave them a wide berth just like you do when passing a slow car with the telltale “Student Driver” sign on it.

-The existence of the canal was a bit of a surprise when we first learned of it, because we always assumed that Cape Cod was, well, a cape.
+The canal’s very existence was a bit of a surprise when we first learned of it, because we always assumed that Cape Cod was, well, a cape.
 Capes usually are connected to land.
-When the canal was completed in 1916, however, Cape Cod became an island.
-As clearly depicted by our course to New Bedford, since we stayed aboard and afloat the entire time.
+When the canal was completed in 1916, however, Cape Cod became an island as clearly depicted by our course to New Bedford, since we stayed aboard and afloat the entire time.

 In case anyone wants to see what transiting the canal looks like when the water is bouncy, here’s the time-lapse.

 We’ve been though lots of scenic canals.
 This ain’t exactly one of them, but at least it was easy.

 New Bedford sits a mile or so up the Acushnet River.
 The Port is home to some five hundred commercial fishing boats and generates over $10 billion a year in revenue.
 They’re not going to let stinking hurricanes come in and ruin all that, so they built doors to keep them out.
 Literally.
 We took a photo going in, and then later got a drone shot for perspective.